Michael Joseph Savage: The Lee Affair

 Following the 1938 election, at the first Labour caucus on 3 November, Labour under-secretary John A. Lee, a critic of Savage who was bitter about being excluded from the cabinet, attempted a caucus revolt.
 He moved a proposal that caucus elect a new cabinet rather than endorse either the existing one or one nominated by Savage.
 After a bitter debate amongst MPs the proposal was successful 26 votes to 23.
 However, Savage over-ruled the vote and proceeded to inform the press that cabinet would remain unchanged.
 In December 1938 the infamous "Lee Letter" appeared.
 It contained many attacks on the financial orthodoxy and over-cautiousness of the Labour leadership.
 It received wide publicity and led many in the public to question Labour's unanimity.
 Lee was eventually expelled from the party by the annual conference.

 Second World War

 Savage led the country into the Second World War, officially declaring war on Nazi Germany on 3 September 1939, just hours after Britain.
-Unlike Australia, which felt obligated to declare war, as it also had not ratified the Statute of Westminster, New Zealand did so as a sign of allegiance to Britain, and in recognition of Britain's abandoning its former appeasement of the dictators, a policy that New Zealand had opposed.
+Unlike Australia, which felt obligated to declare war as it had not yet ratified the Statute of Westminster, New Zealand declared war as a sign of allegiance to Britain and in recognition of Britain abandoning its former policy of appeasement, a policy that New Zealand had opposed.
 This led to Prime Minister Savage declaring (from his sick bed) two days later:

 Both with gratitude for the past and confidence in the future, we range ourselves without fear beside Britain.
 Where she goes, we go.
 Where she stands, we stand.
 We are only a small and young nation, but we are one and all a band of brothers and we march forward with union of hearts and wills to a common destiny.